Guymon, Oklahoma: Economy

 Guymon is a hub for the local economy, which includes wheat farming, livestock, hog and dairy farming, manufacturing, and oil and natural gas production.
 A United States soil conservation station is located nearby.
 Local manufacturers produce agricultural tillage tools, pressure tanks, and formula feeds.
 The town of Goodwell, Oklahoma, home of Oklahoma Panhandle State University, lies 11 mi to the southwest of Guymon.

 Opening of the Hugoton-Panhandle Gas Field led to the establishment of two carbon black plants, the Dandee Manufacturing Company (makers of farming equipment), an ice plant, the OK Welding Manufacturing Company, a feed mill, the Phillips Petroleum cracking plant, and the Southwestern Public Service Company generating plant.
 The Guymon Municipal Hospital (later renamed Memorial Hospital of Texas County) opened in 1949.

 The city's largest employer, Seaboard pork processing plant, operates at double shift capacity and processes about 18,000 hogs each day, and its 2,300 employees make up about 20% of the entire city's population.
 Hitch Ranch, which began opening cattle feedlots during the 1960s, is the city's second-largest employer.
 A Swift and Company packing plant is located near Hitch Ranch.
 The City of Guymon, the Panhandle Telephone Cooperative, and the hospital round out the list of top employers.
 The employment opportunities created by these industries, especially of the Seaboard company, has led to an influx of Hispanics and recent immigrants to the U.S. which accounts for the population growth of Guymon and the surrounding area while most of Oklahoma's small cities and rural communities are losing population.

 A movement to harness wind power for electricity generation began a large-scale boom in the Guymon area in 2011.
 The DeWind Company had two 40-megawatt projects online (near Goodwell) in 2012, joined by a 200-megawatt project in 2015.

 Government

 Guymon has a council-manager form of government.
-Mitch Wagner was the city manager as of February 2018.
+Micheal Shannon was the city manager as of May 17, 2026.

 Education

 Guymon residents are served by the Guymon School District.
-The school system was begun in 1902–3.
+The school system began in the 1902–3 school year.
 The first high school building was built in 1917.
 Guymon schools were closed for one year during the Great Depression because funds were insufficient to keep them operating.
 The school district opened a new high school in 1954.
 This was replaced with a new facility in 1974.

 The city has eight elementary schools, one junior high school, and one high school, whose team mascot is the Tiger.